kristynbeam/BST260Project_KB_LC_AR/README.md

 # BST260Project_KB_LC_AR

-# Project Name: Examining Policy Interventions on COVID-19 and Other Infectious Disease Incidence in Australia
+# Project Name: Examining the Effects of Nonpharmaceutical Interventions (NPIs) on the Incidence of COVID-19 and Other Infectious Diseases in Australia
 ## Team members: Kristyn Beam, Luis Castelo Branco, Alex Rashedi

 _Goal of the project_